CallFlow Sequence Diagram Generator

 You can create a file in the current directory called filter, or a

-file in your home directory called .filter which contains an ethereal
+file in the setup directory called filter which contains an wireshark

 DISPLAY filter (as opposed to a capture filter).
 You can learn

-more about these from the ethereal man page.
+more about these from the wireshark man page.
 A useful filter for

 SIP traffic is 'sip'.